briis/hass-weatherflow2mqtt/README.md

 wind_speed_avg
 ```

+### Sensors in Developement

+Solar Elevation (in Dev Branch)
+Solar Insolation (in Dev Branch)
+Zambretti Local Forecast (in Dev Branch)
+Local Current Conditions
+Probability of Snow
+Probability of Fog

 ## Creating a Home Assistant Weather Entity

 If you have enabled the _Forecast_ option, then there is a possibility to create a Weather Entity that can be used in all the different Lovelace Cards available for _Weather_.
 You can do this by using the [Weather Template](https://www.home-assistant.io/integrations/weather.template/).